-Wales beat Ireland to take the Triple Crown at a packed Lansdowne Road Dublin.
+Wales beat Ireland to take the Triple Crown in Dublin.
 Norman Hodgson caught that atmosphere and the action in this colour film.

 Hopes are high from the supporters of both teams as they arrive at Lansdowne Road to see Ireland play Wales in the Five Nations.
 Inside the ground, the crowd is treated to entertainment from supporters from both sides and Garda and army marching bands.
 Both sets of players pose for the official team photographs before taking to the pitch.
 President Seán T O'Kelly meets the Welsh team.